fbpx

 A Norwegian Prima Review: The Spa

-If we’re going to book a spa service, we don’t want just a run of the mill experience.
-The Norwegian Prima wowed again!
-As soon as you enter, you’ll see two pools with waterfall features.
-They offer a day pass where you can enjoy thermal pools, as well as a whole array of rooms, such as a sauna, steam room, cold room, infrared room, salt room, an experiential shower, and more!
+They offer a day pass where you can enjoy thermal pools, hot tubs, and a whole array of rooms, such as a sauna, steam room, cold room, infrared room, salt room, an experiential shower, and more!
 It’s a whole wonderland of wellness.

 Woman inside an indoor whirlpool